nymtech/nym/documentation/operators/src/tokenomics/mixnet-rewards.md

 	- Wireguard: 2 layers routing, skipping 3 mixing layers - fast mode
 * The reward distribution is per layer according to a [decision made by the operators](https://forum.nymtech.net/t/poll-what-should-be-the-split-of-mixmining-rewards-among-the-layers-of-the-nym-mixnet/407) as follows:
 	- 5-hop: 16%-16%-16%-16%-36%
-	- 2-hop: 33%-67%
+	- 2-hop: (In future) 33%-67%
+	- Currently Gateways earn rewards only from 5-hop mode.
+The operators can sign up to a grant program as a substituion for 2-hop routing.
-* Each node is rewarded according to the layer in which it's position in the given epoch, divided uniformly between all nodes in that layer.
+* Each node is rewarded according to the layer in which it's positioned in the given epoch, divided uniformly between all nodes in that layer.
 * Nodes are selected to the active set based on their performance and stake saturation (slef bond + delegation)
-* In future a ticket system will be implemented where nodes will be rewarded according to the work they perform, the uniform naive distribution is an intermediate step.
+* In future a ticket system will be implemented where nodes will be rewarded according to the work they perform, with a revenue for both 2-hop and 5-hop work.
+The uniform naive distribution is an intermediate step.
 See [*Roadmap*](#roadmap) chapter for more details.

-## Rewards Calculation
+## Rewards Logic & Calculation

+**Note that in the current intermediate model we use one active set for both 2-hop and 5-hop routing Gateways.
+In reality it means that all nodes are rewarded only within 5-hop reward scheme only.
+In the meantime, given that the 120 Gateways within the active set route traffic for 2-hop wireguard mode as well, without any extra rewards, the operators can get substituion in the form of grants.**

 ~~~admonish tip title="Nym network active set distribution"
 ```ascii